Mausy5043/kimnaty/README.md

 Code for reading the state of compatible Daikin airconditioners stolen in 2021
 from: https://github.com/arska/python-daikinapi

-## the name

-kimnaty (or ??????????????) is Ukranian for "rooms".
-Given the current state of the world (MAR2022) I thought a Ukranian name for this repo to be a fitting tribute to the heroic people of Ukraine.
-?????????? ?????????????? !

 ## Disclaimer & License
 As of September 2024 `pylywsdxx` is distributed under [AGPL-3.0-or-later](LICENSE).